 What is a wash and go?

 First things first, let’s define a wash and go.
-The wash and go definition is simply hairstyle that is exactly as it suggests, washing your hair and allowing it to dry as it wishes without having to style it into a particular style.
+A wash and go definition is simply a hairstyle that is exactly as it suggests, washing your hair and allowing it to dry as it wishes without having to style it into a particular style.

 Who would know that such an effortless look has so much work behind it?
 A natural would know, of course.